qx-ventures/qxchain/README.md

 ### Takeaways

-Previously minimal template's development chains:
+Previously QX Chain development chains:

-- ❌ Started in a multi-node setup will produce forks because minimal lacks consensus.
+- ❌ Started in a multi-node setup will produce forks because QX Chain lacks consensus.
 - 🧹 Do not persist the state.
 - 💰 Are pre-configured with a genesis state that includes several pre-funded development accounts.
 - 🧑‍⚖️ One development account (`ALICE`) is used as `sudo` accounts.

 ## Contributing

-- 🔄 This template is automatically updated after releases in the main [Polkadot SDK monorepo](https://github.com/paritytech/polkadot-sdk).
+- 🔄 QX Chain is built on the Polkadot SDK framework.

-- ➡️ Any pull requests should be directed to this [source](https://github.com/paritytech/polkadot-sdk/tree/master/templates/minimal).
+- ➡️ For QX Chain specific contributions, please check the project repository.

 - 😇 Please refer to the monorepo's
 [contribution guidelines](https://github.com/paritytech/polkadot-sdk/blob/master/docs/contributor/CONTRIBUTING.md) and